This article is part of a series called “Artist Interview” telling the story of other creative mothers from all over the world.

 No, she is not a super-woman.
 Nobody is.

 For one, her partner Sam works from home as well and shares 50% of the parenting responsibilities (he is also a professional illustrator).
 This makes a massive difference in the time she has available to work on her projects.

 For two, their home is a mess (sorry Rachel, I hope this was not a secret).
 It can be stressful at times, but no one can do it all.
 You have to prioritize.

 And for three, motherhood has taught Raquel to optimise her time.

-Any tiny bit of free time she has- kids at school or playing nicely together after school- she sneaks into her studio to work.
-She also likes working at night, when all the little ones are in bed.
+Any tiny bit of free time I have – kids at school or playing nicely together after school- I sneak into my studio to work.
+I also like working at night, when all the little ones are in bed.

 There is no magic formula, and everybody has to find their own way.
 Like every mother on Earth, she also feels guilty and call herself “a potato of a mum” (litt.
 Una patata de madre, meaning not a very good mum) because like every creative in the world her work is also an obsession.

 So yes, if you browse Raquel’s Instagram or website, it looks like she has figured it all out.
 But never forget that what you see of other’s creative life and work on social media is a curated selection of a professional image they choose to project.
 Just a tiny bit of their busy, and at times complicated and stressful, life.

 This conversation with Raquel reminded me that I have the life I have chosen after all.

 I can be frustrated at times, or even feel hopeless, but home-educating our two children while having my husband working a full-time job means I don’t have the same amount of time available to work as if they were going to school.
 The only thing I can do now is use Raquel’s tip on time optimisation (and be gentle with myself).